infrared0/scn-redmine/README.md

 ## TODO

-TODO: Update usage docs, with new cmds and input feedback TODO better way to check status in the container. what are the expected services? parse the compose TODO check for tools: docker, yq
+TODO: Update usage docs, with new cmds and input feedback TODO check for tools: docker, yq
 TODO should the cluster script be verbose requarding the commands it issues, to support learning?